mpark/mpark.github.io/_posts/programming/2016-05-12-typedef-literacy.md

 ```

 This syntax works for simple cases, but at some point we encounter a typedef
-declaration that doesn't quite meet our expectation:
+declaration that doesn't quite meet our expectations:

 ```c++
 typedef int (*function_pointer)(double);